-The leaders advance proposals to the groups in the form of action profiles in the underlying game (like CC, or FC).
+In the game leaders play they advance proposals to the groups in the form of action profiles in the underlying game (like CC, or FC).
 Such proposals may be interpreted "recommendations and promises".
 The leaders suggest how their followers should behave and what expectations they should have about the behavior of others if they do behave in that way.
-For example proposing FC to group 1 means "Fight, the others will play C"; the promise is that if they follow the recommendation they will get the FC payoff.
-The leaders' payoffs depend upon the outcome of the underlying game and the punishments issued by their followers.
+For example proposing FCto group 1 means "Fight, the others will play C"; the promise is that if the group follow they will get the FC payoff.
+The leaders' payoffs depend upon the outcome of that game and the punishments issued by their followers.
 The possibility of being punished restrains the leaders' temptation to make non-credible promises.
-In accordance with the opening examples we assume that there are two types of leaders: group leaders, whose utility from the outcomes in the underlying game is identical to that of their group; and a common leader, whose utility we take to be the average utility of the two groups.
-Thus in the leaders game there are three players: two group leaders and a common leader.
-Group leaders make proposals only to their own group; the common leader makes a proposal to both groups.

-To see how the leaders game is played suppose that the common leader proposes CC, that is "Cooperate, the other group will cooperate too".
+In accordance with the opening examples we assume that there are two types of leaders: group leaders, whose utility from the outcomes in the underlying game is identical to that of their group (the leaders of the two countries or groups in our example); and a common leader (Roosevelt or the UN), whose utility we take to be the average utility of the two groups.
+In the leaders game there are therefore three players: two group leaders and a common leader.
+Group leaders address only their own group; the common leader talks to both groups.
+To see how the leaders game is played suppose that the common leader proposes CC, that is "Cooperate, the other group will too".
 The groups evaluate the proposal at face value, that is assuming that if they accept the proposal and cooperate the other group will cooperate too.
-Suppose that group leader 2 proposes FF to her group, so that CC is the best outstanding offer for group 2; they will then follow the common leader proposal and play C. Now suppose that group leader 1 proposes FC - "Let us fight, they will submit" - to her group.
+Suppose that group leader 2 proposes FF, so that CC is the best outstanding offer for group 2; they will then accept the proposal and play C. Now suppose that group leader 1 proposes to her group FC, "Let us fight, they will submit".
 Since group 1 is better off at FC than at CC they will comply with their group leader's proposal and play F. The implemented profile will then be FC.
-Group members and leaders receive the FC payoffs, but the common leader is also punished by group 2, because the realized payoff of group 2 from FC is lower than that implicitly promised by the common leader's proposal CC which they followed.
+Group members and leaders receive the FC payoffs, but the common leader is also punished by group 2, because the realized payoff of group 2 from FC is lower than that implicitly promised by the common leader's proposal CC.
+For another example, suppose on the other hand that both group leaders play FFand the common leader plays CC: then the outcome is CC and no leader is punished.